 Maybe…or maybe not.
 Usually, if you’re facing the decision to start over in a new career it’s because you can see that there is not a future for you on your current path, or least not one you are interested in pursuing.

-And Director of Content Randle Browning decided to leave academia to work in the faster-paced world of digital marketing (read her post on it: How Tech Skills Saved My Multi-Passionate Career).
+And our former Director of Content Randle Browning decided to leave academia to work in the faster-paced world of digital marketing first at Skillcrush and, most recently, as a full-time freelancer (why digital marketing?
+She wrote about it for us first-hand).

-It doesn’t matter if you’ve been a nurse, an administrative assistant, an engineer, or a bank teller—you have skills that are super valuable in a tech career!
+It doesn’t matter if you’ve been a nurse, an administrative assistant, an engineer, or a bank teller—you have skills that are super valuable in a tech career.
 In fact, plenty of careers outside of tech can be the perfect launchpad for a career in tech.
-Here are 10 avenues for getting into tech based on common careers, plus 41 REAL job listings for career changers like you.
-You can apply right NOW!
+Here are 10 avenues for getting into tech based on common careers.

 Finance → Data Analyst